top of page

 bio

-Julie Slim is a Lebanese-American multilingual jazz/world vocalist based in Austin, TX.
+Julie Slim is a Lebanese-Palestinian-American multilingual jazz/world vocalist based in Austin, TX.
 She founded her band, Julie Slim & RendezVous, in 2013, bringing forth the cultural influences that shaped her life.
 A child of the world, Julie aims to create cultural bridges and heart connections through her warm vocals which are known to soothe, uplift and transport their listeners.
 With RendezVous, Julie won an Honorary Merit Award in the 2017 USA Songwriting Competition for her original song, Sarabande de Solitude (Shawn Ellison/Julie Slim).
 As a result, Julie Slim & RendezVous was featured in the 2017 Songwriters Showcase at SXSW Music Festival.

 Julie is a multitalented musician, whose eclectic background in performance and commitment to collaboration are a testament to her lifelong passion for connecting with diverse audiences.
 Julie is a member of the Indie Collaborative and ASCAP as a creator.